The Committee for the Advancement of Men in Equine Literature

 Christopher looked round the committee in satisfaction.
 Henry gave a guilty, sideways glance at his uncle.
 Captain Cholly-Sawcutt looked determinedly at the table.

-With thanks to Josephine Pullein-Thompson, Ruby Ferguson, Monica Dickens, Patricia Leitch and Judith M Berrisford, whose works I have ruthlessly plundered.
+With thanks to Josephine Pullein-Thompson, Ruby Ferguson, Monica Dickens, Patricia Leitch and Judith M Berrisford, whose characters I have ruthlessly plundered.

 Comments